 Acupuncture therapy is used to redirect the Qi flow so that the body can regain its optimum health and wellness.
 During therapy, the practitioner chooses the best course of treatment for each patient’s condition.
 She then places extremely thin, sterile acupuncture needles at specific points along the Qi pathways (called meridians).
 As a result, the Qi is stimulated, and the healing begins.

-Because Oriental medicine has its own paradigm of how the body functions, it has been a challenge to study the effects of acupuncture scientifically through western methods.
-Several studies show that acupuncture treatments provide significant pain relief, and benefits, compared to no acupuncture treatments.
 It is believed that acupuncture stimulates the central nervous system to release natural hormones and painkillers.
 It can also help boost the immune system.

 Acknowledging its effectiveness, the World Health Organization (WHO) has recognized several conditions that can be improved through acupuncture therapy.
 These include (but not limited to):

 correction of malposition of fetus (breech presentation)